Selector

 | matrix

-An external port specifying the index to select the corresponding output element.
+An external port specifying an index to select the corresponding output element.
 Fractional values within a block are rounded to integers.

 Dependencies

-To use an external index port, set the Index Option parameters to Index vector (port)
+To use an external index port, set the parameters of the corresponding index Index option to 1

 , Starting index (port)